Prevent Head Banging in Autism: Sensory Strategies & Addressing Demands, Frustration, Pain or Attention Seeking

 - tips and ideas to prevent it or mitigate the consequences

 (Disclosure: This post contains affiliate links which are unlabeled ads and we’ll earn a commission if you shop through them, at no extra cost for you.
 We are also a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+As an Amazon Associate, I earn from qualifying purchases.
 You can also read our Disclosure & Disclaimer policy here)

 What is Head Banging?